NEW! Professional Bookkeeping Service →

 Takeaways

 The Good scenarios in our above examples illustrate perfect usage of Google Questions and Answers and they all serve as a model for how to efficiently—and smartly—use this tool.
 The latter two scenarios, well, just take a look at all of them again.
-Not only are they all Bad and Ugly, they could have all been avoided had each hospital (you guessed it) just been active on Google Questions and Answers.
+Not only are they all Bad and Ugly, but they could also have all been avoided had each hospital (you guessed it) just been active on Google Questions and Answers.

 At iVET360, we are industry leaders when it comes to veterinary marketing.
 Our specialists work closely with Google to maximize the online presence of animal hospitals while also staying on top of things like Google Questions and Answers, the Google Knowledge Panel and much more.